Speak to a memory care specialist. Free 24/7 helpline: (888) 595-9951

 Harmony House Manor specializes in providing memory care in Cambria county, Pennsylvania.
 It can accommodate no more than 84 elderly residents.
 Harmony House Manor offers luxurious amenities that include transportation services to doctor appointments, promoted socialization and help during meal times to any seniors who reside in Johnstown, PA and nearby areas.
 Harmony House Manor is located at 601 Lamberd Avenue, 15904 zip code and may allow Medicaid and Medicare to pay for some costs associated with its care.

-For seniors who require aid with daily living, Family Manor can be the perfect choice for memory care assisted living in Philadelphia, Pennsylvania.
-Family Manor contains a total capacity of 13 dementia and Alzheimer’s units.
+For seniors who require aid with daily living tasks, Richland Woods Assisted Living can be the perfect choice for memory care assisted living in Johnstown, Pennsylvania.
+Richland Woods Assisted Living contains a total capacity of 70 dementia and Alzheimer’s units.
 It offers amenities such as programs for family members, help with grooming and getting dressed and aid with dining and meal choices.
-Richland Woods Assisted Living is licensed in the state of Pennsylvania with license # 139670.
+Richland Woods Assisted Living is licensed in the state of Pennsylvania with license # 331060.